 Cities & Systems

 Marginalised groups experience prolonged exposure to physical (e.g. air pollution) and psychosocial (e.g. discrimination) stressors resulting in chronic stress.
-Chronic stress increases the individuals ‘allostatic load’ level – which refers to the wear and tear of stress-related biological systems e.g., neuroendocrine, metabolic, immune systems.
+Chronic stress increases the individual's ‘allostatic load’ level – which refers to the wear and tear of stress-related biological systems e.g., neuroendocrine, metabolic, immune systems.
 In turn, these stress-related biological differences increase the risk of disease and poorer health outcomes.

 This work aims to throw away the rule book on the status quo and imagine what an HIA could look like if it embodied the WHO four interlinking pillars of democracy, equity, ethical use of evidence, and sustainable development from a community and lived experience framing.